 To open a live account, you’ll need a minimum deposit of at least $1.
-Alternatively, GO Markets offer a demo account that you can use to practice and familiarise yourself with their platform.
+Alternatively, GO Markets offers a demo account that you can use to practice and familiarise yourself with their platform.

-Regulated by ASiC (AFSL #254963).
+Regulated by ASIC (AFSL #254963).
 GO Markets puts all client funds in a segregated bank account and uses tier-1 banks for this.
-GO Markets have been established since 2009, and have a head office in Australia.
+GO Markets has been established since 2009, and have a head office in Australia.

 Before we dive into some of the more detailed aspects of GO Markets’s spreads, fees, platforms and trading features, you may want to open GO Markets’s website in a new tab by clicking the button below in order to see the latest information directly from GO Markets.

 Full disclosure: We may receive a commission if you sign up with a broker using one of our links.